 • If you’ve used a whole chicken and are left with chicken liver, add it to the sauce after you discard the cooked chicken from the casserole.
 Once the liver is cooked, mash the liver in the casserole and stir the sauce to mix the onions and the liver, it will add a nice "livery" taste to the sauce.
 That is, if you like liver.

 • Don’t forget to place the cooked chicken in the fridge once it has cooled down.
 You don’t want to leave your chicken at room temperature for too long.

-• The cooking time instructions are adapted to regular casseroles.
+• The cooking time is adapted to regular pan/casseroles.
 Don’t forget to adapt the cooking time to your cookware.